 Money market accounts vs. CDs

 The key differences and how they can affect your ability to save.

 Money market accounts and certificates of deposit (CDs) can offer competitive interest rates and features, but they’re completely different products.
+Compare money market vs. CD accounts to see which one is right for you.
 Your choice between the two may affect how you access your money, the interest rate you’ll earn and more.

-What’s the difference between money markets and CDs?
+What’s the difference between money market vs. CD accounts?